PhilipPragerUrbina/PhilipPragerUrbina/README.md

 - 👋 Hi, I’m @PhilipPragerUrbina
-- 👀 I’m interested in coding
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning CUDA and web dev
+- 🌱 I’m currently learning C++,angular, and computer graphics
 - 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me: emal or discord
+- 📫 How to reach me: email or discord

 <!---
 PhilipPragerUrbina/PhilipPragerUrbina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.